Cerealkillerway/fileUploader/README.md

     $("#one").fileUploader();

-This skeleton handle the client-side file reading; then the files must be sended (ex. with an ajax call) to a server procedure that will save them somewhere (filesystem, db, ...).
+This skeleton handles the client-side file reading; then the files must be sended (ex. with an ajax call) to a server procedure that will save them somewhere (filesystem, db, ...).
 You can use the "getData" method to get all files' data and then or handle everything on your own by iterating result container's children elements;
 If needed you can also populate the result container with previously uploaded file's data (onload callback is suitable for this purpose).